 Don’t invest unless you’re prepared to lose all the money you invest.
 This is a high‑risk investment and you should not expect to be protected if something goes wrong.
+Take 2 mins to learn more.

 Scam protection expert Lukas Jackson explains what to look out for in new scams.

 In recent years, the internet has witnessed an explosion of digital financial opportunities, with promises of “easy profits” and “revolutionary technologies”.
-It’s exciting to see the new possibilities in cryptocurrency and fintech, but with every opportunity comes risks — and are getting smarter.
+It’s exciting to see the new possibilities in cryptocurrency and fintech, but with every opportunity comes risks — and scammers are getting smarter.

 Let's look at an example to understand how these scams work and how to help protect yourself.